alallo/form3-exercise/README.md

 * cmd, a command line useful to manually try the client and interact with the API
 * integration tests, they are part of the dockerfile and run at startup

-Few of the integration tests are failing to higlight some of the problem found with the API.
+Few of the integration tests are failing to highlight some of the problem found with the API.
 Please refer to [Issues](#issues)

 ## Project structure